arathee2/what-movie/README.md

 # What Movie

 Command-line helper that surfaces highly-rated IMDb titles that match the genres, languages and release window you care about.
 The project combines the public IMDb movie metadata and ratings datasets into a single pandas dataframe, applies filters, and then samples from the highest-rated results.
+The latest refactor wraps the workflow in reusable classes so the same engine can power scripts, notebooks, or the bundled CLI.

 ## Features
 - Filters the bundled IMDb movie dataset by language, genre, and release year.
 - Applies vote-count thresholds before ranking to avoid obscure titles with few votes.
 - Randomly samples from the top-rated slice to keep recommendations varied.
-- Caches a preprocessed dataframe (`data/processed_data.pkl`) so subsequent runs return almost instantly.
+- Caches a preprocessed dataframe (`data/processed_data.pkl`) so subsequent runs return almost instantly and automatically rebuilds the cache if it becomes incompatible.
+- Exposes an object-oriented API (`ImdbDataset`, `RecommendationSettings`, `MovieRecommender`) for programmatic use.

 ## Project Layout
 ```